BigDigits multiple-precision arithmetic source code

 bigdRand.h

 A separate interface for the internal random number functions that rely on spRandom.
-Include this if your code makes use of bdRandomBits or bdRandDigit.
+Include this if your code makes use of the bdRandomBits or bdRandDigit functions.

 bigdRand.c